Vallal: Production

-Shobana Vignesh, who had earlier appeared in Mahanadhi (1994), was initially selected to play a role in the film alongside fellow actresses Meena and Roja.
-The first promotional campaign however featured Sangita's name instead of Shobana, prompting Meena to attempt to leave the project citing potential reduced prominence owing to a third lead actress.
-The director subsequently asked her to stay on, assuring importance.
-After the release of the film, Meena criticised Raj Kapoor for his false assurances.
+Shobana Vignesh was initially selected to play a role in the film alongside fellow actresses Meena and Roja.
+The first promotional campaign however featured Sangita's name instead of Shobana, prompting Meena to attempt to leave the project, citing potential reduced prominence owing to a third lead actress.
+The director Raj Kapoor subsequently asked her to stay on, assuring importance.
+After the film's release, Meena criticised Kapoor for his false assurances.
+The film marked the debut of cinematographer Ramji who earlier assisted P. C. Sreeram.

 Soundtrack

 Soundtrack was composed by Deva and lyrics were written by Vaali.

-Release
+Release and reception

 When the film was struggling with its release, it was Vijayakanth who helped the film in getting its release.
+R. P. R. of Kalki praised the performance of Sangeetha who equally performed with Sathyaraj while also praising Deva's music and Meena's performance but felt the film's lengthy first half could have been reduced to avoid lagging.
+K. N. Vijiyan of New Straits Times wrote, "Though the story may be nothing new, in Raj Kapoor's hands, the movie proves praiseworthy".
+The film did well at the box-office.